Skip to content

 Most themes look great in screenshots.
 Then you use them for 14 hours straight and your eyes feel like they've been sandpapered.

-Not vibes.
+Not taste.
 Math.

-Dark -- Every Token AAA
+Dark: Every Token AAA

 Every syntax color meets WCAG AAA (>= 7:1 contrast ratio) against the editor background.
-Every single one.
 Most themes can't even get comments past 4:1.

 Role Color Ratio Style